ragoragino/reinforcement-learning-sutton/Chapter8/Wall/Readme.md

 update, the maximalization procedure over state actions needs to happen and therefore larger "additional reward" needs to be given to this state.
-For longer $\kappa$ parameters we notice worsenning of the performance as the algorithm very often visits states that have been unvisited for a long period of time, thus often not following the optimal policy.
+For longer $\kappa$ parameters we notice worsenning of the performance as the algorithm very often visits states that have been unvisited for a long period of time, thus very often not following the optimal policy.